soubhiksanyal/now_evaluation/README.md

 gt_mesh_folder =  path to the ground truth scans gt_lmk_folder = path to the scan landmarks
 ```
-predicted_mesh_folder should in a similar structure as mentioned in the [RingNet](https://ringnet.is.tue.mpg.de) website.
+The predicted_mesh_folder should in a similar structure as mentioned in the [RingNet](https://ringnet.is.tue.mpg.de) website.

 Cumulative error curves from the computed error metric can be also generated from the main.py file.
 The corresponding function is generating_cumulative_error_plots().

 Please change the paths accordingly in generating_cumulative_error_plots().

+**Note that ground truth scans are only provided for the validation set.
+In order to participate in the NoW challenge, please submit the test set predictions to ringnet@tue.mpg.de as described [here](https://ringnet.is.tue.mpg.de/challenge)**

 ## License